alexakryvenko/AngularHomeTask/README.md

 Async pipe is used in app.component

-Order pipe is used in car-list.component
+Order pipe is used in product-list.component